nomics-crypto/nomics-platform/doc/cryptocurrency-api-exchange-integration.md

 * `logo`: A URL to your exchange's logo.
 It should be an SVG or a 500x500 PNG
 * `website`: A URL to your exchange
 * `twitter`: Twitter username to your exchange (without @)
+* `capability`: An object describing the endpoints this integration implements.
+If not provided, false is assumed for all capabilities.
+It a capability is ommitted, it is assumed false.
+  * `markets`: boolean indicating markets endpoint is implemented
+  * `trades`: boolean indicating trades endpoint is implemented
+  * `tradesSocket`: boolean indicating trades socket endpoint is implemented
+  * `orders`: boolean indicating orders endpoint is implemented
+  * `ordersSocket`: boolean indicating orders socket endpoint is implemented
+  * `ordersSnapshot`: boolean indicating orders snapshot endpoint is implemented
+  * `candles`: boolean indicating candles endpoint is implemented

 Example: